oparry-ukaea/hermes-3/docs/sphinx/developer.rst

 * `alloptions['units']`

-All component constructors must pass a `Permissions` object to the constructor on the `Component::Component` base class.
-This specifies which variables will be read/written by the `Component::transform` method and will be used to construct a `GuardedOptions` object to be passed into `Component::transform_impl`.
-The `Permissions` object (`Component::state_variable_access`) can be further updated in the body of the constructor of your component, based on what configurations were specified in ``alloptions``.
+All component constructors must pass a `Permissions` object to the `Component::Component` constructor of the base class.
+The `Permissions` object can be further updated in the body of your component's constructor using the `Component::setPermissions` and `Component::substitutePermissions` methods.
+It specifies which variables will be read/written by the `Component::transform_impl` method. `Component::transform` will use the permissions to construct a `GuardedOptions` object with which it will call `Component::transform_impl`.

-Note that a number of substitutions will be performed on your permissions, so that you can specify permissions for some variables for each species.
-The labels for these substitutions are wrapped in curly braces.
+As explained above, a number of substitutions will automatically be performed on your permissions, so that you can specify permissions for some variables for each species.
 For example, the following permissions would give read access to pressure for all species and density of ions::

   MyComponent::MyComponent(const std::string &name, Options &options,